lydiaYchen/CStat/README.md

 - Part I:  Statistical Inference
 - Part II:  Anova analysis and design of experiments
 - Part III: Time Series Analysis
+The Part I and II will have stronger focus on the theory and the Part III focus on the applications.

 This course is continuously evaluated and have following two grading items :dart:
 - Three Lab interviews (30\%): pass/fail .
 Each passing lab accounts for 10 % of the final grade.